-Creating a great proposal or quote for your product is a crucial part of the sales process.
+Creating a great proposal or quote for your product is a crucial part of the sales process and a huge key to increasing profitability for your small- to medium-sized business (SMB).
 Your proposal needs to be clear, concise and customized to your company and your customer base.

 Let’s take a look at the four best automated quote and proposal software features for SMBs: real-time pricebook and inventory, customizable templates, integrations and, finally, the ease of continuing the sales and service process.

 In order to start building a proposal you have to know the cost and availability of the products and services you need to include.
 And you can’t waste your precious time (you’re busy, we get it) on putting together a quote that is outdated as soon as you send it.

 Can you imagine having to tell a customer that the quote has gone up?
 Or, even worse, building a quote that won’t even cover the true costs?

 That’s why the first of the four best features for streamlining and automating your proposals is access to a real-time pricebook like Etilize and inventory management.
 With these tools you can find the most up-to-date cost of the products you need to buy from top vendors and the available quantities and locations of the items you already have in your inventory.

 Bonus: With a real-time pricebook, you have the ability to tie the cost of labor to individual items so that when you add that product to any proposal in the future, the labor is automatically included.
 That alone is a HUGE time-saver.

 If you’re like a lot of SMBs, you and your team are wasting a ton of time manually updating an Excel or Word document that has your stretched-out, distorted logo awkwardly placed on it for every new proposal.
 (Dude, not cool.)
 This is not only a surefire way to bog down the sales process but also a recipe for inaccurate quotes.